About Stacy Ling

 A big component to my decorating style is to incorporate both real and faux greens and florals.

 Greens and flowers help breathe life into a living space. by giving it more personality, texture, and dimension.

-I started changing former home to a lighter, brighter, and more neutral decor style from the traditional cranberry, sage, and gold tones of 15 years ago.
+I started changing my former home to a lighter, brighter, and more neutral decor style from the traditional cranberry, sage, and gold tones of 15 years ago.

 While I am moving towards a more lighter and neutral style, with 3 teenage girls and two black dogs that shed, I have to be mindful of our lifestyle so moving to an all-white palette would be a struggle.

 I’ve been married for 26 years to Chris who I met while I was attending Seton Hall Law School.

 We got married while I was still in law school and moved to our current home while I was clerking for the Tax Court of New Jersey.